espoirMur/end-to-end-rag/ReadMe.md

 This is not a research paper is it an engineer implementation, of an ML system to see if things will work in Production...

+Renaming Task:

+- Build the Generative Model
+- Deploy it with Triton, opitmize
+- Setup KubeFlow
+- Setup design the kubernetes components.
+- Document the whole process.